yi-miao/Demo-of-Robotics/README.md

 1. Drive wheel move, forward and backward
 2. Steering wheel move, turn left and right
 3. Camera control, turn left, right, up and down
+4. Live video streaming
-4. Text to speed, say "stop!" when detecting obstacle, say "turn left", "move forward" or "turn right" when tracking
+5. Text to speed, say "stop!" when detecting obstacle, say "turn left", "move forward" or "turn right" when tracking
-5. Object detection, using ultrasound sensor to measure distance from object in front
+6. Object detection, using ultrasound sensor to measure distance from object in front
-6. Line Tracking, using IR sensor to find the relative position to track line
+7. Line Tracking, using IR sensor to find the relative position to track line

 Steps:
 1. Assembly PiCar-X following instructions